BW PolyureaProtective CoatingsContact

 FAQ

-It is used for prepared marine steel, ship decks, ship hull splash zones and offshore steel structures that need anti-corrosion and salt spray protection.
+It is used for prepared marine steel surfaces such as ship decks, selected hull splash-zone areas and offshore steel structures that need primer-supported spray polyurea protection and exposed salt spray resistant topcoat protection.

 Which layer is the main protective membrane?

 BW3-900 is the main seamless spray polyurea protective membrane.
-BW8008 supports steel adhesion and BW0-8028 protects the exposed top surface.
+BW8008 creates the metal primer interface, while BW0-8028 protects the exposed membrane surface.

 What does BW0-8028 do in marine exposure?